 August 24 - Trapped Turkey Vulture - this patient arrived on 8/21 and sadly was discovered in an illegal leg hold trap.
 She struggled a while and damaged the feathers on her wings, but the most serious injury is to her foot.
 She lost one toe and you can see her bright blue bandage.
 Her condition is guarded but, she is eating well and we are hopeful.
 Turkey Vultures are amazing birds, so intelligent.
 Status - Pending.
 See update above October 12.

 August 17 - Fire squirrels - These 3 Eastern gray squirrels were rescued from a brush fire last week in Marysville.
 They were orphaned when a tree was cut down to stop the fire from spreading further.
 The team of firefighters from the Department of Natural Resources were quick to keep them safe and call us for help.
 Our interns Lauren and Brittany went to the scene to bring these little ones back to our center.
 The fire was still active (and sadly was caused by arson) and the interns actually had to make two trips out there, as the squirrels were discovered at different times.
 Now all reunited, but orphaned due to the complications of their home being destroyed and their mother scared away.
 They are doing fine and we hope will be released once they are big enough to survive on their own.
 Thank you to our first responders from a variety of agencies all over the state that are working hard to fight wildfires - it has been a bad year and impacting so many people and animals.
-Status - pending.
+Status - released.

 August 10 - Western Scrub jay, this juvenile was attacked by a cat and brought to us for care.
 It is doing well and we hope will be released one day soon.
 We often see Steller's jays in the area, but Western Scrub jays are becoming more common as well.
 Status - Released.